 Brownsville man charged in death of small yorkie

-A man is behind bars in Brownsville after police say he killed a yorkie by hitting her stomach and grabbing her neck.
+Officers spoke with Aguilar who said the dog was being aggressive and he was trying to maintain control.
+Aguilar admitted he used excessive force and hit the dog in the stomach out of reaction to its aggression.

+Brownsville police contacted Brownsville Animal Control officers who arrived at the location and reviewed the footage.
+They concluded Aguilar used excessive force while handling the victim's dog.

-Benjamin Aguilar was charged with cruelty to a non-livestock animal resulting in death, according to the Brownsville Police Department.
+Aguilar was arrested and transported to Brownsville City Jail where he was charged with cruelty to non-livestock animal resulting in death.

-Police say Aguilar attacked the dog when she went to Kanino Dog Grooming for a haircut.

-Aguilar said he used excessive force on the dog because she was being "aggressive."

 News Video